How to Resign Graciously

-To resign graciously, means to resign in a professional, respectable and dignified manner.
-For those who are ending their employment because of issues within the business, this can be hard, but there are several benefits to keeping your composure and being the bigger person, including:
+To resign graciously means to resign in a professional, respectable and dignified manner.
+For those who are ending their employment because of issues within the business, this can be hard.
+Still, there are several benefits to keeping your composure and being the bigger person, including:

 - You maintain goodwill with your employer, meaning they are more likely to cooperate post-employment and provide you with a positive reference.
 If it’s important to you, it also leaves the door open to work with them again in the future.

-- You’ll have adequate time to tie up any loose ends, complete any important tasks, hire your replacement or train coworkers to perform your responsibilities once you leave.
+- You’ll have adequate time to tie up any loose ends, complete any crucial tasks, hire your replacement or train coworkers to perform your responsibilities once you leave.